ew3g/csgo-market-api/README.md

 [Installation](#installation) • [Usage](#usage)
 </div>

+It is recommended to run this API with the [CSGO Market Crawler](https://github.com/ew3g/csgo-market-crawler), as it is responsible for populating the base with Steam Market items
 ## Installation
 - Set up a MongoDB database, I used a free tier [Atlas MongoDB](https://www.mongodb.com/atlas/database).
 - Use package manager [pip](https://pip.pypa.io/en/stable/) to install all needed libs.